 There are quite a few certifications placed on coffee bags these days.
 Collectively, they’ve made great strides within an industry that has a deplorable history of child labor and poor working conditions.
 My bottom line?
 I want great coffee and I don’t want my dollars to support oppressive practices, so I reach for Direct Trade coffee from reputable buyers.

 Target partners with Coffee Bean International’s Project Direct to source the Direct Trade coffee on their shelves.
-If you’d like, you can learn more about Project Direct here and watch a short video about Target’s Direct Trade program here.
+If you’d like, you can learn more about Project Direct here.

 - ⅓ cup melted coconut oil or extra-virgin olive oil

 - 1 cup pumpkin purée